 - Checkout is painless, simply click on checkout from the calendar and a new sale will be raised with the deposit appearing automatically!

-If the deposit covers the total value of the appointment, just click save and you are done.
-Otherwise, after clicking save you will then have the opportunity to add additional payments as normal.
+- If the deposit covers the total value of the appointment, just click save and you are done.
+Otherwise, after clicking checkout you will then have the opportunity to add additional payments as normal.

 - Once the deposit has been used during checkout, the value of the credit will no longer be viewed as a liability within Timely and will show up as revenue in your sales reports when they include the sale that the deposit was used on.